-Soon, you'll be able to schedule virtually all inspections online through our latest NYC Development Hub expansion: Hub Inspection Ready.
+Soon, you'll be able to schedule virtually all inspections online through our latest NYC Development Hub expansion: Inspection Ready.

 Make signing up for Inspection Ready easy: Update your email address, license and insurance information today!